Strengthening Youth-Led Community-Supported Agriculture for a Sustainable Food System in Bandung, Indonesia

 Integration into Academia through the EPIC Model

-A defining feature of this initiative was its integration into teaching through the EPIC Model.
-The Seni Tani initiative was incorporated into Universitas Indonesia’s curriculum, serving as a case study in undergraduate courses such as Economic Anthropology and Activism and Social Movement.
-This provided students with valuable insights into the practical applications of their studies, offering a platform to connect theoretical knowledge with real-world challenges.
+The initiative was incorporated into Universitas Indonesia’s curriculum, serving as a case study in undergraduate courses such as Economic Anthropology and Activism and Social Movement.
+These courses, led by Suraya Afiff, provided students with valuable insights into the practical applications of their studies, offering a platform to connect theoretical knowledge with real-world challenges.
+Rather than being a one-way transfer of knowledge from the university to the community, the collaboration was dynamic—the experiences and challenges of the youth-led urban farming initiative informed university students and faculty, while academic research and coursework contributed to strengthening its strategies and organizational development.

 Future Directions